quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 When evaluating a protocol implementation, one typically sets up a series of interoperability or benchmarking tests, in which the test situations can change over time.
-For example, the network bandwidth or latency can vary during the test, or the network can be fully disable for a short time.
+For example, the network bandwidth or latency can vary during the test, or the network can be fully disabled for a short time.
 In these setups, it is useful to know when exactly these conditions are triggered, to allow for proper correlation with other events.
 This namespace defines event types to allow logging of such simulation metadata and its identifier is "simulation".